CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-interests.md

 ## PHP example

 The following PHP script demonstrateshow the API method can be called.
-In this example the interests of a profile with ID 4567 are modified.
+In this example the interests of a profile are modified.
-For profile 1234 the interests "tennis" and "hockey" are activated and the interest "football" is deactivated.
+For the first profile the interests "tennis" and "hockey" are activated and the interest "football" is deactivated.
 All other interests remain the same.
-After this the interest "football" is added to profile 1235.
+After this the interest "football" is added to the second profile.

 ```php
 // dependencies